-Thousands to participate in Philadelphia Marathon Weekend
+Thousands to participate in Philadelphia Marathon weekend

 The three-day event starts Friday and ends Sunday, Nov.
 20. It's rain or shine.

-Officials say for their 29th race, things have only gotten bigger and better.
+Officials say things have only gotten bigger and better with the Philadelphia Marathon.

 The event will now host the largest wheelchair division in race history, and include a nonbinary category.